kubernetes/enhancements/keps/sig-auth/2784-csr-duration/README.md

 packages.

 A new optional `ExpirationSeconds` field will be added to this struct.
 The go doc comment describes the behavior of this field.
-A `*uint32` is used because the field is optional, must be positive and must not overflow JSON parsers.
+A `*int32` is used because the field is optional and must not overflow JSON parsers (an unsigned type is avoided as we want to provide a detailed validation error on a negative input instead of a difficult to understand decoding error).

 ```go
 // CertificateSigningRequestSpec contains the certificate request.